Microlight » Aircraft Tech Knowledge » Climbing and Descending

 The forward propelling force which was provided by thrust is now provided by a component of weight.
 The Forward Component of Weight (FCW).

-LIft/Drag Ratio
+Lift/Drag Ratio

 The ratio of lift to drag is known as the lift/drag ratio (L/D) and is a very important performance measure for an aircraft.

-The L/D for a typical training aeroplane may be 12:1 whereas for a high performance glider it may be as high as 50:1.
+The L/D ratio for a typical training aeroplane may be 12:1 whereas for a high performance glider it may be as high as 50:1.